There’s a lot to learn to be able to pass the assessment and gain your level 2 gym instructor qualification.

 The practical assessment will also take into account the program you design, so they will be looking at the sets and reps you prescribe which will also be taught as part of this course.

-Pro tip: Designing a strength training programme with ten sets of five exercises probably won’t be accepted for this exam.
+Pro tip: Designing a strength training program with ten sets of five exercises probably won’t be accepted for this exam.
 It might be seen as “cheating”.

 They will also be assessing your ability to give cues and suggestions during the exercises to ensure the client will not cause themselves or anyone else injury and that they get the most out of the exercise being performed.